ncsu-landscape-dynamics/popsborder/README.md

 The Python code runs with both Python 2.7 and Python 3.

-The configuration is provided in a file specified as a command line parameter.
+The configuration is provided in a file which is specified as a command line parameter.
 The configuration format is JSON (extension `.json`) or YAML (extensions `.yml` or `.yaml`).
 The Python `json` package is part of the Python standard library while the `yaml` package needs to be